HEFA-SAF Cost Parity vs Fossil Jet: Viability Region Under Feedstock and Credit Constraints

 Analytical lens (DG-PFF)

-• Fragility condition: MSP sensitivity to lipid price ($/tonne), effective credit value ($/gal), and CI-linked credit compression.
+• Fragility condition: MSP_HEFA sensitivity to lipid price ($/tonne), effective credit value ($/gal), and CI-linked credit compression.

 • Framework principle: Parity alone is insufficient; viability requires persistence of parity under perturbation.